Use a centered header of name, address, cell number. Update the cell phone mail box with a professional sounding greeting.

 Add an email address.
-Use a professional sounding name (no cutesy addresses like: email@example.com!!) – link the professional email to your main email - you will miss important emails if it isn't linked to an email you check regularly.
+Use a professional sounding name; avoid unusual addresses like email@example.com.
+Set up the professional email to forward incoming emails to your main email so that you don't miss anything.

-Your first section should be ACADEMICS under which you list your most recent schoo/collegel first working backwards to your high school(s).
-Include a short list with bullets that showcases key classes where you did your best, academic activities like Key Club or photography, academic awards, and if strong, GPA and any standardized test scores of note.
+Your first section should be ACADEMICS under which you list your most recent school/college first and work backwards to high school(s).
+Include a short list with bullets that showcases key classes where you did your best, activities like Key Club or photography, academic awards, and if strong, GPA and any standardized test scores of note.

-EXTRA-CURRICULAR ACTIVITIES go last – again, make the bullets in this section accomplishment oriented.
+EXTRA-CURRICULAR ACTIVITIES go last.
+Make the bullets in this section accomplishment oriented.
 Bullets can be listed chronologically, or grouped under italicized sub-headers such as Sports, Theater, Music, Scouts etc.

 Lastly, if there is room, add a one-line section under the header HOBBIES.
-Things like cooking, Fantasy Football, Magic the Gathering, fiction reading can go here and will often help the resume recipient connect to some of your child’s deepest interests.
+Include activities like cooking, fantasy football, Magic the Gathering, fiction reading can go here and will often help make a meaningful connection with the resume recipient.

 Parent and child should write this document together then review it several times over the course of two weeks to have the best chance of correcting typos and adding missing activities.